 - The ultimate weapon of most of the games is the Moonlight Sword.
 This sounds like an aversion, until King's Field II reveals that the Moonlight Sword was created by Guyra, the "evil" god, to facilitate his own resurrection.
 It does, however, ultimately end up being a force for good in the games.

 - The first two games mostly work on the premise "Seath good, Guyra bad."
-However, in King's Field III it turns out that both were ultimately mistakes, created by a higher power who thought introducing religion would give people meaning in their lives.
-It backfired, horribly, as the two gods took their roles a little too seriously and started actually trying to dominate the world.
-Incidentaly, the final boss of the game is Seath, who is represented as a shining white figure who uses light-based attacks.
+However, in King's Field III it turns out that both were ultimately mistakes, the result of a higher power who tried to create his own pair of demigods to help him stop the world from devolving into chaos after his two brother gods got bored and fucked off back to where their creator was sleeping.
+It backfired horribly due to an unnamed seed of evil hiding deep within the world corrupting the two new demigods, leading them to take their roles a little too seriously and started actually trying to dominate the world.
+Incidentally, the final boss of the game is Seath, who is represented as a shining white figure who uses light-based attacks.

 - Death Is Cheap: